ArshanAlam/CTFs/be_quick_or_be_dead_3/README.md

 2f8cdc3f

 # Start radare2 in debug mode and navigate to the sym.calculate_key function.
-# Note: I know that the key function is being called in `calculate_key()` because
+# Note: I know that the key function is being called in sym.calculate_key() because
-# the layout of this binary is similar to previous problems in this serie.
+# the layout of this binary is similar to previous problems in this series.

 $ r2 -d be-quick-or-be-dead-3
 [0x7e84ece0bc20]> aaa